 The Company hired David Brown as its new President and Chief Executive Officer effective January 10, 2008.
 Mr. Brown has vast nutraceutical experience and was most recently the Managing Director and Co-Founder of Nutrition Business Advisors, a firm founded in 2003 to provide strategic consulting services, capital raising and full-service business development focused on the \$130 billion Global Nutrition Industry.
 Prior to co-founding Nutrition Business Advisors, Mr. Brown was President and Chief Executive Officer of Metabolife International.
 From 1994 to 2000, Mr. Brown served as the President of Natural Balance, Inc., a Colorado-based dietary supplement company.
-Mr. Brown began his career as a corporate attorney, serving at the law firm of Ballard, Spahr, Andrews & Ingersoll in 1994 and Kindel & Anderson from 1991 to 1994.
+Mr. Brown began his career as a corporate attorney, first at the Los Angeles based firm of Kindel & Anderson, then at the Philadelphia based firm of Ballard, Spahr, Andrews & Ingersoll.
 Mr. Brown holds a Juris Doctorate from Cornell University and a Bachelors of Arts from Brigham Young University.